Thornton Wilder: Career

 After graduating, Wilder went to Italy and studied archaeology and Italian (1920–21) as part of an eight-month residency at The American Academy in Rome, and then taught French at the Lawrenceville School in Lawrenceville, New Jersey, beginning in 1921.
 His first novel, The Cabala, was published in 1926.
 In 1927, The Bridge of San Luis Rey brought him commercial success and his first Pulitzer Prize (1928).
 He resigned from the Lawrenceville School in 1928.
-From 1930 to 1937, he taught at the University of Chicago, during which time he published his translation of André Obey's own adaptation of the tale "Le Viol de Lucrece" (1931) under the title "Lucrece" (Longmans Green, 1933).
+From 1930 to 1937, he taught at the University of Chicago, during which time he translated and adapted André Obey's "Le Viol de Lucrece" (1931) into the play Lucrece which staged on Broadway in 1932.
+It was published by Longmans Green in 1933.
 In Chicago, he became famous as a lecturer and was chronicled on the celebrity pages.
 In 1938, he won the Pulitzer Prize for Drama for his play Our Town, and he won the prize again in 1943 for his play The Skin of Our Teeth.

 World War II saw Wilder rise to the rank of lieutenant colonel in the U.S. Army Air Force Intelligence, first in Africa, then in Italy until 1945.
 He received several awards for his military service.
 He went on to be a visiting professor at Harvard University, where he served for a year as the Charles Eliot Norton professor.
 Though he considered himself a teacher first and a writer second, he continued to write all his life, receiving the Peace Prize of the German Book Trade in 1957 and the Presidential Medal of Freedom in 1963.
 In 1968 he won the National Book Award for his novel The Eighth Day.

 Proficient in four languages, Wilder translated plays by André Obey and Jean-Paul Sartre.
 He wrote the libretti of two operas, The Long Christmas Dinner, composed by Paul Hindemith, and The Alcestiad, composed by Louise Talma and based on his own play.
 Alfred Hitchcock, whom he admired, asked him to write the screenplay of his thriller Shadow of a Doubt, and he completed a first draft for the film.